Governor of North Carolina: Office structure

-The governor's office is in the State Capitol.
+The governor's office is in the State Capitol, with additional office space located in the Administration Building.
+The offices in the Administration Building are scheduled to be temporarily relocated to the Albemarle Building before a new facility is erected adjacent to the governor's mansion.
 Regional offices are located in New Bern and Asheville to reach local governments and residents in the eastern and western portions of the state, respectively.
 The Asheville office also oversees management of the governor's western residence.
-Another office is maintained in Washington D.C. to serve as a liaison between North Carolina's government and the state's congressional delegation and the federal government.
+Another office is maintained in Washington D.C. to serve as a liaison between North Carolina's government and both the state's congressional delegation and the federal government.
+The governor is provided with a security detail supplied by the North Carolina Highway Patrol.
 As with all Council of State officers, the governor's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the governor's annual salary was $165,750.
+As of 2025, the governor's annual salary is $203,073.

 The secretaries which lead executive departments under the governor's purview collectively form the state cabinet.
+There are 11 cabinet-level departments: Administration, Adult Correction, Commerce, Environmental Quality, Health and Human Services, Information Technology, Military and Veterans Affairs, Natural and Cultural Resources, Public Safety, Revenue, and Transportation.
 The governor's office employs a senior staff, which assist the governor in their management of the cabinet and offer advice in legislative matters.
+As of January 2025, the governor's office retains 85 employees under the terms of the State Human Resources Act.
 The governor appoints a legal counsel who advises the governor, their cabinet, and the Council of State.
 The counsel also provides advice regarding legal policy matters and investigates the merits of pardons and commutations.
+Requests for pardons and commutations are reviewed by the Clemency Office.

 The Office of State Budget and Management prepares the state budget and advises the governor on budgetary affairs.
 The Boards and Commissions Office advises the governor on their appointments.
 The Communications Office employs spokespersons for the governor and prepares press releases, speeches, and public events for them.
 The Policy Office crafts and considers the governors' main executive and legislative policy goals.
 The Education Policy Office does the same with a focus on educational matters.
 The Office of Constituent Services fields citizen inquires and correspondence.
 The Office of Citizen and Faith Outreach handles matters concerning minority groups and religion.
 The Legislative Affairs Office acts as a liaison between the governor and the General Assembly and reports on the progression of legislation.
 The Governmental Relations Office serves as a liaison between the state government, local governments, and the federal government.